Damascus says West reaches out on security

 The French newspaper Le Figaro reported in December that the DGSE external intelligence service had gone to Damascus to discuss cooperation on terrorists.
 Damascus had replied that it would do so if France re-opened its embassy, it reported.

-Britain’s Foreign Office said it would not comment on intelligence matters, but several sources familiar with British policy said British spies had made no contact with Assad’s government.

-The U.S. CIA declined to comment.
-There was no immediate reaction from officials in Spain or Germany.
+Britain’s foreign office said it would not comment on intelligence matters.
+There was no immediate reaction from officials in Germany or Spain.

 Western powers have long supported Syria’s opposition with rhetoric but the past year has seen a shift in emphasis, with countries backing away from material aid to the rebels as al Qaeda-linked groups have gained power in rebel-held regions.